 Barice – panoramic viewpoint in Sarajevo for introverts and trekking lovers

+It’s one more amazing viewpoint in Sarajevo.
 Sounds like a perfect spot to see panora of Sarajevo, doesn’t it?
 I went there totally by incident thanks to Nedim whom I met i Sarajevo.
 Barice is a village located right beside Sarajevo but it’s far away enough to be completely unavailable for “an average tourist”.
 We covered A LOT of kilometres hiking up on the hills of Barice and when the sun was slowly setting, we stopped to watch the panorama of Sarajevo.
 It’s the highest point I’ve been to and from there you will be able to see the whole centre as well as the biggest cemetery in Sarajevo.
 I didn’t risk staying on the hill until the sunset, though, only because I didn’t have any torch with me and some of the streets didn’t have lights.

 If you are an introvert who cherishes moments of silence away form crowds, you will love this place.

-View from the Trebević mountain on the way to the abandoned bobsleigh track in Sarajevo
+Viewpoint from the Trebević mountain on the way to the abandoned bobsleigh track in Sarajevo

 Trebevic is a mountain just a stone’s throw from Sarajevo but I didn’t have time to climb it.
 Instead, I decided to walk to the abandoned bobsleigh track dating back to the winter Olympic games hosted in Sarajevo in 1984.
 As soon as I left the asphalt road and houses behind and started walking on a path, I looked back and stopped in awe.
 There’s a really good view over the city from the face of the Trebevic mountain and the next time I am in Sarajevo, I am planning to climb to the top of it.
 I climbed the abandoned bobsleigh track in Sarajevo during the day and considering there were no sources of light up there, I wouldn’t risk going there after the dark.
 Not because I would be afraid of humans, but because some parts of the path, especially at the top, were very uneven and I actually managed to fall on my ass while walking during the day…:)

-The panoramic spots in Sarajevo from where you can watch the sunset are those I’ve been to myself.
+The panoramic spots and viewpoints in Sarajevo from where you can watch the sunset are those I’ve been to myself.
 I am aware though, that there are MANY more in Sarajevo.
 This city teems with amazing spots where you can just chill out and watch the sunset (or the sunrise if you are an early bird).
 If you want to read more, Destination Sarajevo also compiled quite a nice list of panoramic viewpoints in Sarajevo.